dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw5p2/index.md

 ### On First Load

-🚀 In your `app/index.js` file you should add a check for token if you want it loaded on first start or reload:
+🚀 In your main `index.js` file you should add a check for token if you want it loaded on first start or reload:

 ```javascript
 const token = localStorage.getItem('token');